BetaShares Australian Equities Bear Hedge Fund ETF (ASX:BEAR)

 The benchmark we use to assess the ETF's performance -- and help us determine whether the ETF would be a good fit in our model portfolio -- may differ from the fund's chosen benchmark.

-We believe this ETF should be used as part of a 'tactical' or 'satellite' allocation in a diversified long-term portfolio because of its unique strategy, costs, risk-reward profile and the expectation of long-term returns.
+This ETF could be used as part of a 'tactical' or 'satellite' allocation in a diversified long-term portfolio because of its unique strategy, costs, risk-reward profile and the expectation of long-term returns.

 What is The Core-Satellite Approach?